Hossam-H22/Real-Estate-API/README.md

-# Nawy Real Estate Baeckend API
+# Real Estate API

 <br>

 ## Overview
-This is a RESTful API for a simple real estate application built using Node.js with TypeScript and PostgreSQL.
-The API allows users to manage properties, projects, areas, cities, and users.
+This is a RESTful API for a real estate application built using Node.js with TypeScript and PostgreSQL.
+The API allows users to manage properties, projects, areas, and cities.

 <br>